pecameron/phil-stuff/ose-bare/README.md

 ==========================
 Provision Systems Using Beaker:

 Provision each host in turn with the same system image.
-This example uses Fedora-27 Server Beaker Fedora-28 does not have a Server image (as of 201805020I).
+This example uses Fedora-28 Server.

 Click on the system name, then press provision (on left side).